Aviation

 Connecting the region to the country and the world

 Air transportation provides a national and global reach for the fast movement of people and time sensitive freight, offering significant advantages for long-distance travel and transport.
-It differs from other metro systems since its users are primarily going to, or coming from, destinations outside the metropolitan area, rather than traveling within the region.
+It differs from other metro systems in that aviation facilities only interact with the rest of the surface transportation system at certain concentrated locations.
+In addition, the majority of aviation system users are traveling to, or coming from, destinations outside the metropolitan area.

-Because of airports’ unique role in interstate commerce, the federal government has significant influence on aviation.
-Airports are locally owned and sponsored but must meet federal development and operational certification.
-Air traffic control is a federally operated service provided in federally controlled airspace.
+With the unique role airports play in interstate commerce, the federal government has significant influence on aviation.
+Airports are locally owned and sponsored but must meet federal development and operational requirements.
+All airspace regulations and air traffic control are under the purview of the Federal Aviation Administration.
+Local land use controls are primarily intended to minimize impacts from aircraft operations and to ensure the continued safe operations of airports.

 Twin Cities regional aviation system

-The region has a well-developed aviation system that requires continued protection, maintenance, and enhancements to support the Twin Cities economy and transportation infrastructure.
+The region has a well-developed aviation system.
+While the system is mature, it still requires periodic review of system roles of the region’s airports as use patterns evolve over time, continued protection, maintenance, and enhancements to support the Twin Cities economy and transportation infrastructure.
 The Twin Cities region is served by one major airport with commercial air service — Minneapolis-St. Paul International Airport — and eight reliever airports for general aviation, business, and recreational users.
 Two seaplane bases are also parts of the system.
+In addition, there are many private air facilities, heliports and water bodies where aircraft may operate within the region.

-The airports are classified according to their role within the regional aviation system as a major, intermediate, minor or special purpose facility.
-Most of the system airports are part of the National Plan of Integrated Airports (NPIAS), which makes them eligible for federal and state funding.
-However, state funding is not contingent on being in the NPIAS.
+The airports are classified according to their role within the regional aviation system as a Major, Intermediate, Minor, or Special Purpose facility.
+Some of the regional aviation system classifications are set in state law.
+Most notably, the Minor Airport classification is tied to the length of an airport’s runway at 5,000 feet.
+In order for Minor Airports to be upgraded to Intermediate Airports, updates to state statute are required.
+Eight of the nine airports in the system airports are part of the National Plan of Integrated Airports (NPIAS), which makes them eligible for federal funding.
+State funding is not contingent on being in the NPIAS and all regional public use airports are eligible for state funding for improvements.

 Met Council’s role in the aviation system